How to Investigate Home Page Home | All Background Checks | Business Sign-up | Articles | Public Records | Be Your Own Detective PI Course

 Q. Should I connect with an Information Provider?

-A. Perhaps, if doing so will prove a more efficient, economical method of records searching.
+A. Perhaps, if doing so will prove a more efficient, economical method of both public and proprietary database records searching.

 Interviewer's Qualifications

-Decorum, politeness, attentiveness, responsiveness . . . these are qualities seasoned PI's insist staff investigators exhibit.
+Decorum, politeness, attentiveness, responsiveness . . . these are qualities seasoned private investigators insist staff investigators exhibit.
 Friendliness, pleasantness, gregariousness, neighborliness, sociability . . .
 The application of these attributes will ensure the success of your inquiries.

 A good sense of humor can work best to turn the trick.